Premiere Fund Application Guidelines

 seeks quality theatrical films that will premiere, and then have repeats, at MIFF, as well as playing in MIFF ancillary travelling/special events and will be suitable for Encore screenings at future editions of MIFF.
 The Premiere Fund is keen for quality cinema that will find its audience – with its MIFF premiere season a key part of this.

 Films backed by the Premiere Fund that premiered at MIFF 2008 included the feature-length documentaries Celebrity: Dominick Dunne, Not Quite Hollywood, Rock n Roll Nerd and Bastardy (all of which went on to have theatrical releases).
 Premiere Fund films for MIFF 2009 comprised theatrical narrative dramas Balibo, Blessed, Bran Nue Dae and The Loved Ones, as well as feature documentary Indonesia Calling.
 Premiere Fund titles for MIFF 2010 were Blame, Matching Jack and The Wedding Party and feature documentaries Mother of Rock and Machete Maidens Unleashed!
 Premiere Fund titles for MIFF 2011 included Falling for Sahara, Swerve, Curse of the Gothic Symphony, AutoLuminescent and The Triangle Wars, while MIFF 2012 Premiere Fund titles were 100 Bloody Acres, Last Dance, Save Your Legs! and feature documentaries Make Hummus Not War and The First Fagin.
 The Premiere Fund 2013 slate comprised Patrick, The Turning, These Final Hours, Galore and feature documentaries In Bob We Trust and Aim High in Creation!
 The Premiere Fund 2014 slate included Cut Snake, Electric Boogaloo, Paper Planes and My Mistress.
 The Premiere Fund 2015 slate comprised Downriver, Ecco Homo, Neon, Putuparri & The Rainmakers and Early Winter.
 The Premiere Fund 2016 slate comprised Bad Girl, Emo the Musical, The Death & Life of Otto Bloom, Ella, Monsieur Mayonnaise, and The Family.
 The 2017 slate comprised The Butterfly Tree, Have You Seen the Listers, Jungle, The Song Keepers, Rabbit and Westwind.
 The 2018 slate comprised Acute Misfortune, Coming Back Out Ball, The Eulogy, Undermined: Tales from the Kimberley and Undertow.
 The 2019 slate comprised Below, Buoyancy, H is for Happiness, Measure for Measure, Iron Fists & Kung Fu Kicks, A Family, and No Time for Quiet.
 The 2021 slate comprised Ablaze, Lone Wolf, Chef Antonio’s Recipes for Revolution, Hating Peter Tatchell, Uluru & the Magician, Off Country, Little Tornadoes, Nitram, Paper City, Love in Bright Landscapes and Anonymous Club.
 The 2022 slate comprised Because We Have Each Other, Endangered Generation?, Franklin, Greenhouse by Joost, Moja Vesna, Of An Age, Petrol, Senses of Cinema, Sweet As, Under Cover and Volcano Man.
-The 2023 slate comprised Australia’s Open, Memory Film, Rooster, Shayda and This is Going to be Big; while the 2024 slate thus far includes Audrey, Ellis Park, Inside, Left Write Hook, Magic Beach, Memoir of a Snail and Spreadsheet Champions.
+The 2023 slate comprised Australia’s Open, Memory Film, Rooster, Shayda and This is Going to be Big.
+The 2024 slate comprised Audrey, Ellis Park, Inside, Left Write Hook, Magic Beach, Memoir of a Snail and Queens of Concrete.

 [1.3] Process